 Workshops - What you need to do now

 Please pay careful attention to the details provided here.
-The process for workshops is a bit different from panels, so even if you have presented a panel in the past, you will need to review these instructions carefully.
+The process for workshops is a bit different from panels, so you will need to review these instructions carefully.

 If you will be hosting multiple workshops, be sure to submit information for each of them individually.

-- Workshops typically run between 1 and 3 hours in length.
+- How long would you like your workshop to be?
+Workshops typically run between 1 and 3 hours in length.
 The specific length of your workshop will depend on several factors, but to help ensure the most appropriate length, we will need to know what the MINIMUM and PREFERRED run times for your workshop are.

 In the event that you have already pre-registered for Otakon, please let a Panels or Workshops staff member know when you check in for your panel or workshop.

-You will be given instructions for claiming a post-con reimbursement after successful completion of your panel or workshop.
+You will be given instructions for claiming a post-con reimbursement after successful completion of your program.

 Pre-Registering for Otakon: